0x3327/ZKFloat/readme.md

 - Support for division operation
 - Removing explicit sign attribute when [Noir](https://noir-lang.org/) language adds support for signed values
 - More complex arithmetic operations

+## Applications
+The library is used in [SKProof](https://github.com/0x3327/skproof) python library for proving execution of ML models